b-zee/blog/src/posts/2025-09-16-getting-the-osteitis-pubis-diagnosis.md

 <small>August</small>

-# Pain reduces and physiotherapy
+# Pain Reduces and Physiotherapy

 During August I was experiencig mixed signals.
 The pain was mostly gone, but sometimes it flared up and I couldn't exactly pinpoint it.
 Because I was basically only walking and cycling I sometimes couldn't understand what was going on.